 atoll sign in liver MRI: suggestive of an inflammatory hepatic adenoma

-The atoll sign in hepatic imaging has been described when a liver lesion shows a peripheral rim of high T2 signal intensity with the center of the lesion appearing isointense to the background of non-cirrhotic liver on T2WI mimicking an atoll.
+The atoll sign in hepatic imaging has been described when a liver lesion shows a peripheral rim of high T2 signal intensity with the centre of the lesion appearing isointense to the background of non-cirrhotic liver on T2WI mimicking an atoll.
 It is considered a characteristic sign of an inflamm...

 Autoimmune hepatitis is a rare type of chronic hepatitis, currently classified as "type 1" or "type 2".
 It may eventually lead to cirrhosis.
 The role of imaging is primarily to exclude other diagnoses and evaluate for complications.

 It may occur in children or adults, but most pat...

 There are several sets of diagnostic criteria for autoimmune pancreatitis (AIP), with some overlap and contradictions.

 At the time of writing (July 2016), these are the most widely used sets of diagnostic criteria.